 A few steps further you’ll come to the Paul Valéry Museum which has works by artists inspired by the little town.
-On the first floor a room dedicated to the poet displays original editions, manuscripts and water colours.
+On the first floor, there is a room dedicated to the poet displays original editions, manuscripts, and watercolors.

-If you’re a fan of Georges Brassens (1921-1981) , the Espace Brassens gives you a bit more information about the life of the famous singer-songwriter.
+If you’re a fan of Georges Brassens (1921 to 1981), the Espace Brassens gives you a bit more information about the life of the famous singer-songwriter.

 Walk north and you’ll pass the CRAC (Centre regional d’art contemporain).
-This contemporary art gallery converted from a former fish freezing warehouse holds excellent temporary exhibition all year round.
+This contemporary art gallery converted from a former fish freezing warehouse holds excellent temporary exhibitions all year round.

 The beaches are the reason many people come to Sète.
 The plage du Lazaret is near the center of town.
-Go 2 kms out of the centre and you’ll come to la plage de la Corniche, ideal for children.
-Those after some gentle exercise can walk along the 6-mile spur of fine golden sand to reach Marseillan.
+Go a little over one mile (two kilometers) out of the center and you’ll come to la plage de la Corniche, ideal for children.
+Those after some gentle exercise can walk along the six-mile (10 kilometers) spur of fine golden sand to reach Marseillan.

 For water sports fans, this is an ideal destination.
 There is hardly any water activity, from sailing to swimming to scuba diving, that isn’t possible here.

 Sète also hosts famous water-jousting tournaments when teams in boats attempt to unseat their opponents by rowing as fast as possible towards each other.
 Each boat has a lance-carrying jouster; the idea is to unseat your opponent and preferably chuck him into the sea.

 Go down to the harbor and take a boat trip out to sea.